csmorvan/smart-pill-dispenser/README.md

 ---

 ## Future Improvements
+- Address the current limitation where the servo does not consistently rotate the pill carousel by implementing a more secure mechanical linkage (e.g., rigid hub, gear system, or higher-torque servo)
 - Add real-time clock (RTC) for scheduled dispensing
 - Improve mechanical coupling for precise compartment indexing
 - Refine the 3D-printed design for better alignment and durability